Warning: Do No Listen To These Tracks While Driving

 The Cut List:

 There is music I cannot recommend.
 Why do I mention these?
 Years ago one could return Hemi-sync CDs that just weren’t any good.
 Now TMI has changed that policy.
-If you buy something ask what the current policy is.
+If you buy something ask what the current return policy is.

 What are my music qualifications?
 I’ve played piano, guitar, and cello requiring the ability to read music on two different music staffs.
 Finally don’t get New Age suckered by every groovy hemi-sync album title.